vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

+Generally, prefer match phase early termination over capped range search with hitLimit.
+It's a a more flexible feature.
+Notice that maxHits is a per node.

-We can also use text search with match-phase limit
+We can also combine text search queries with match phase early termination:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>